 Of course, these are not the only benefits: cayenne pepper has been credited with helping to clear congestion, combat inflammation, lower diabetes and cancer risk and soothe the gastrointestinal system.
 So, start experimenting in the kitchen by adding a little dried, ground cayenne pepper to your meals, and taking advantage of its healing properties.

 Alternatively, why not try Thermoblaze?
-Cayenne pepper is one of the core ingredients in our thermogenic supplement, alongside green tea extract, guarana seed extract, caffeine anhydrous, white kidney bean extract and L-Tyrosine.
+Cayenne pepper is one of the core ingredients in our thermogenic supplement, alongside green tea extract, guarana seed extract, caffeine anhydrous, citrus aurantium and L-Tyrosine.
 When incorporated into a healthy lifestyle, the all-natural formulation can help shift stubborn fat and improve body tone.